Yukaru-san/wabot/README.md

-SetUsersFilePath(string)		   // Directory to save users in SetQRFilePath(string)			   // Directory to save qr codes in SetErrorTimeout(time)		   	   // Timeout to reconnect on error SetNicknameUseage(bool, msgText)	   // Allows users to chose nicknames
+SetUsersFilePath(string)		   // Directory to save users in SetQRFilePath(string)			   // Directory to save qr codes in SetErrorTimeout(time)		   	   // Timeout to reconnect on error SetNicknameUseage(bool, msgText)	   // Allows users to choose nicknames

 StartBot(string, string)                   // Initializes and starts the bot DisplayTextMessagesInConsole(bool)         // Toggle printing new messages on / off